-Our traffic light label shows you 'at a glance' the amount of energy per 100g and per portion.
+Our front of pack traffic light label shows you 'at a glance' the amount of energy per 100g and per portion.
 The amount

 of fat, saturates, sugars and salt is displayed per portion, along with the % contribution to the daily reference intake (RI).